Learn what you need to know to make an informed decision among the different types of wireless TV headphones.

 Latency can be quite annoying, especially if there are several people having a conversation onscreen and you’re finding it hard to follow who’s saying what.

 Unless your BT headphone is equipped with BT 5.0, the range of your connection will only be limited to around 160 feet (~50 m) or even less if your device uses a much older BT version.
+Going beyond, or even near your maximum Bluetooth range will result in Bluetooth headphones cutting out.

 BT headphones consume less power, but for some reason, the battery life isn’t quite as strong as you would expect so you’ll need to recharge the battery after just a few hours of use.
+Using your Bluetooth headphones with a low battery charge can result in various audio issues and even cause your Bluetooth headphones to have no sound, even when it’s connected properly.

 |Type||Connection Range||Static Interference||Require external transmitter|